DigitalExpart/PAKtIQ/NEW_FEATURES_COMPLETE.md

 ## How to Use New Features

-### 1. Create Pakt with Deadline:
+### 1. Create Resolve with Deadline:
-1. Click "New Pakt" on dashboard
+1. Click "New Resolve" on dashboard
 2. Select category
-3. Enter pakt name and description
+3. Enter Resolve name and description
 4. **Click the date button to select a deadline** 📅
 5. Continue with milestones and reminders

-### 2. Edit Existing Pakt:
+### 2. Edit Existing Resolve:
-1. Open any pakt from dashboard
+1. Open any Resolve from dashboard
 2. Click the menu button (three dots) in top right
-3. Select "Edit Pakt"
+3. Select "Edit Resolve"
 4. Make your changes
 5. Click "Save Changes" or "Delete" if needed